SERVING PEOPLE IN NEED (SPIN)

 SPIN, or Serving People In Need, is the Christian Service program at Archbishop Murphy High School.
 Rooted in the Gospel call of Matthew 25, Catholic Social Teaching, and the teaching of the Corporal Works of Mercy, this program is founded on the personal relationships formed through service encounters.

-SHED service requires students to work directly with the populations served, or through face-to-face volunteer encounters.
+Students primarily complete this requirement through direct service, although some hours can be indirect.
+Direct service requires students to work directly with the populations served, or through face-to-face volunteer encounters.
+All other hours not directly engaging with people face-to-face, such as filing paperwork or stocking shelves, are classified as indirect service.
 All service must be done at an accredited, non-profit agency that has been pre-approved by Campus Ministry.